ari-hacks/kubernetes-chaos-sandbox/litmus-chaos/rancher/README.md

 ### Deploy the Microservice

-1. Check you have access to rancher on your local machine, deploy demo microservice, verify they are running
+1. Check you have access to rancher on your local machine, deploy demo microservice, verify pods are running

     ```BASH
     kubectl --kubeconfig kube.yaml get pods --namespace=cattle-system